-Thank you for supporting our work and helping us make a difference one child at a time.
+As always, thank you for supporting our work and make dreams like Yoam's a reality.